Guide to Selling

-Detail additional information and attempt to relate a benefit.
+- Detail is key.
+Add additional information and attempt to relate a benefit.
 For example, “17in Momo mags, reliable family runabout”.

-Price your car.
-Check out what similar cars are going for, and see how your model compares.
+- Price your car.
+Check out what similar cars are going for and see how your model compares.
 Go too high and the phone won’t ring, go to low and you may as well have saved yourself the trouble and traded it in.
-Nearly everyone thinks their car is worth more than it is.
+View the current used car listings on Auto Trader.

 Meeting a potential buyer